SuYanw/guessnumber/README.md

 # Guess Number Game

 This is a simple Guess number game in Elixir.
-You principal function is hit number chosen by software After download, you can running this game with
+The principal function is hit number chosen by software

+After download, you can running this game with
 ```
 	mix run